-However, the teacher would not want to accept this from students: The dog barked furiously at the intruder it was huge and it was black — because that is a run-on sentence.
+However, we would not want to accept this from students: The dog barked furiously at the intruder it was huge and it was black.
+Here's why: because that is a run-on sentence.

-Also, the teacher would not accept this: The huge dog barked furiously at the intruder — because that omits one of the key ideas in the kernel sentences (i.e., the dog was black).
+Also, we would not accept this: The huge dog barked furiously at the intruder.
+Here's why: because that omits one of the key ideas in the kernel sentences (i.e., the dog was black).

 Here is another example: